 All you need to make this soup is a few healthy ingredients:

-- Roasted Red Peppers: You could totally make your own but I like to use jarred and think they taste just as good
+- Roasted Red Peppers: You could totally make your own but I like to use jarred and think they taste just as good.
+Use up leftovers in the roasted red pepper one pot pasta

-- Cherry Tomatoes: The cooking helps to bring our their naturally sweetness
+- Cherry Tomatoes: The cooking helps to bring our their natural sweetness

-- Spices: Smoked paprika, chilli flakes and cayenne help to make this broth so rich and warming
+- Spices: Smoked paprika, chilli flakes and cayenne help to make this broth so rich and warming.
+Use up some of these tasty spices in this lentil stew

 - Coconut Milk: Helps to create a super creamy and comforting soup